Mr Alexander Screech

 Associate Fellow of The Higher Education Academy (AFHEA)

-In 2019 as part of the Guest Lecture Series (GLS) for HTCC501 (History and Theory) module, Alexander has proposed a question that examines the gentrification of social housing and how this is exacerbating the current UK housing crisis.
+From 2019 as part of the Guest Lecture Series (GLS) for HTCC501 (History and Theory) module, Alexander has proposed a question that examines the gentrification of social housing and how this is exacerbating the current UK housing crisis.
 Analysing bias government policies, housing market renewal (HMR) and specific architectural precedents, he explores how the dilution of government owned social housing stock and systemic estate regeneration programmes are displacing working class communities and creating isolation for residents.

 The line of enquiry examines the bias portrayal of social housing as an initial stage within the gentrification process and examines the use of virtual reality (VR) as a tool for marketing private off-plan dwellings.
 The process of inner-urban land acquisition undertaken by institutions (estate agents, developers and regeneration agencies) who identify market trends within the housing market through HMR will also be interrogated.
 Urban gentrification is catalysing the densification of working class residents and increasing the current rent gap.
 This process is having a detrimental impact on living standards creating 21st Century slums.